 Impacts

-The pump in the shallow well at Ulamba elementary school is replaced.
+Pump of the shallow well at the Ulamba elementary school is replaced.

-Two new deep wells are built in two villages.
+new deep wells are being built in two villages.

 Impressions